turingschool/backend-curriculum-site/module3/misc/final_assessment.md

 * Demonstrate mastery of Ruby
 * Commit every 15 minutes to track your progress (details below)

-Post assessment you will:

-* Meet with an instructor
-* Demo your features in the development environment _No need to deploy to production_
-* Review & discuss your tests
-* Review & discuss your code quality

 ## Areas of Knowledge

 The intent of this assessment is to demonstrate a solid working understanding of the following: